 From here, good content will then seek to lead people through the subsequent stages of the buyer journey.
 This continues with the consideration stage before customers make a decision on whether to buy the goods or services on offer.
 After that, the focus will move on to customer retention.

-How to use keywords effectively
+How can you use keywords effectively?

 While many people search using terms of one or two words, SEO can also use longer strings of words.
 For example, imagine the case of a person who has a tenancy dispute with their landlord.
 A search under ‘landlord’ or ‘tenant’ may not provide the information they look for, but ‘How to deal with a tenancy dispute with my landlord’ should provide much more relevant results.